forrestjgq/lsp/thread/pwpt/pthread5.md

 You cannot push a cleanup handler in one function and pop it in another function.
 The `pthread_cleanup_push` and `pthread_cleanup_pop` operations may be defined as macros, such that `pthread_cleanup_push` contains the opening brace "{" of a block, while `pthread_cleanup_pop` contains the matching closing brace "}" of the block.
 You must always keep this restriction in mind while using cleanup handlers, if you wish your code to be portable.

-The following program, `cancel_cleanup`.c, shows the use of a cleanup handler to release a mutex when a condition variable wait is canceled.
+The following program, `cancel_cleanup.c`, shows the use of a cleanup handler to release a mutex when a condition variable wait is canceled.

-[11-18] The control structure (control) is used by all threads to maintain shared synchronization objects and invariants.
-Each thread increases the member counter by one when it starts, and decreases it at termination.
-The member busy is used as a dummy condition wait predicate-it is initialized to 1, and never cleared, which means that the condition wait loops will never terminate (in this example) until the threads are canceled.
+[11-18] The control structure (`control`) is used by all threads to maintain shared synchronization objects and invariants.
+Each thread increases the member `counter` by one when it starts, and decreases it at termination.
+The member `busy` is used as a dummy condition wait predicate-it is initialized to 1, and never cleared, which means that the condition wait loops will never terminate (in this example) until the threads are canceled.

 [25-35] The function `cleanup_handler` is installed as the cancellation cleanup handler for each thread.
 It is called on normal termination as well as through cancellation, to decrease the count of active threads and unlock the mutex.

 [48] The function `thread_routine` establishes `cleanup_handler` as the active cancellation cleanup handler.

-[55-59] Wait until the control structure's busy member is set to 0, which, in this example, will never occur.
+[55-59] Wait until the control structure's `busy` member is set to 0, which, in this example, will never occur.
 The condition wait loop will exit only when the wait is canceled.

 [61] Although the condition wait loop in this example will not exit, the function cleans up by removing the active cleanup handler.
 The nonzero argument to `pthread_cleanup_pop`, remember, means that the cleanup handler will be called even though cancellation did not occur.